madeline-petersen/yarn-helper/AI_USAGE.md

 - **Type Definitions**: TypeScript type suggestions and interface completions
 - **Template Refactoring**: AI-assisted refactoring of template syntax and component structure

+### Additional AI Assistance

+- **Commit Messages**: AI-generated comprehensive commit messages based on git diff analysis
+- **Copy Writing**: All user-facing text and copy rewritten by AI from short prompts.
+Hence all the emdashes 😉

 ## Review Process

 All AI-assisted code was: